lilianngweta/personal-website/index.md

 * May 2021: Returned to IBM Research as a Research Intern!

-* June 2020: Joining IBM Research as a Machine Learning Research Intern!
+* June 2020: Joining IBM Research as a Research Intern!

 * May 2020: Finished my Computer Science PhD qualifiers!